 How to complain

-In the first instance, please discuss your complaint with the staff member concerned or with Kay Taylor, the Practice Manager, or Julie Robertson Senior Receptionist, who will try to resolve the issue or offer you further advice on the complaints procedure.
-If your problem cannot be resolved at this stage and you wish to make a formal complaint, please let us know as soon as possible, ideally within a matter of days and preferably in writing to the Practice Manager.
+In the first instance, please discuss your complaint with the staff member concerned or with either Joan Whitehouse PA to the Partners, Kay Taylor, the Practice Manager, or Teresa Kelly the Senior Receptionist, who will try to resolve the issue or offer you further advice on the complaints procedure.
+If your problem cannot be resolved at this stage and you wish to make a formal complaint, please let us know as soon as possible, ideally within a matter of days and preferably in writing or via email to firstname.lastname@example.org addressed to The Practice Manager.
 This will enable the Practice to get a clear picture of the circumstances surrounding the complaint.